MultiModalPFN: Extending Prior-Data Fitted Networks for Multimodal Tabular Learning: Experiments

-\paragraph{Results on Tabular–Text Modality Datasets.} \Cref{table:result_text} reports results on tabular–text modality datasets.
-As in the image setting, adding text features consistently outperforms the fine-tuned TabPFN baseline.
-MMPFN is particularly strong on Airbnb.
-This dataset includes 50+ tabular features and a single text field, allowing tabular-specialized models to capture most of the predictive signal.
-Accordingly, MMPFN substantially outperforms language model–based methods, such as TFN~\cite{zadeh2017tensor} and MulT~\cite{tsai2019multimodal}, which struggle to exploit the abundant tabular features.
-By contrast, in Cloth, the tabular part has few, weakly informative features, while the review text carries most of the signal.
-This is reflected in the poor performance of tabular-only models and the strong results of AllTextBERT~\cite{bonnier2024revisiting}, indicating that text-specialized models excel in such cases.
+\paragraph{Results on Tabular–Text Modality Datasets.} \Cref{table:result_text} reports results on tabular–text datasets.
+As in the image setting, adding text features consistently improves over the fine-tuned TabPFN baseline.
+MMPFN is particularly strong on Airbnb, which includes 50+ tabular features and a single text field, allowing tabular-specialized models to capture most of the predictive signal.
+Accordingly, MMPFN substantially outperforms language model--based methods, such as TFN~\cite{zadeh2017tensor} and MulT~\cite{tsai2019multimodal}, which struggle to exploit abundant tabular features.
+By contrast, Cloth has few informative tabular features, while the review text carries most of the signal.
+This is reflected in the weak performance of tabular-only models and the strong results of AllTextBERT~\cite{bonnier2024revisiting}, indicating that text-specialized models excel in such cases.
 Even so, among methods that explicitly preserve tabular structure, MMPFN achieves the best overall performance, trailing the text-specialized baseline by only a small margin.
-This contrasts with prior multimodal tabular studies, which emphasized tabular-dominant datasets\cite{hager2023best}.
-Overall, MMPFN is not merely strong on tabular inputs.
-It also models unstructured modalities effectively, establishing it as a truly multimodal approach.
+This contrasts with prior multimodal tabular studies, which focused on tabular-dominant datasets~\cite{hager2023best}.
+Overall, MMPFN effectively handles both tabular and unstructured modalities.